 Acclimation and thermal traits

-After one month at maintenance conditions, in a split cross design frogs were acclimated to either 10°C or 20°C for two weeks before measuring thermal traits.
+After one month at maintenance conditions, in a split cross design half the frogs were acclimated to either 10°C or 20°C for two weeks before measuring thermal traits.
 Frogs were randomly assigned to the first acclimation temperature using a coin.
 Next they were acclimated to the other temperature and again measured thermal traits.
 We chose these acclimation temperatures because they are close to the mean minimum temperatures during the breeding season (August - October, 10ºC) and to the mean temperatures during the active period of the species (20ºC) at Carrera Pinto (www.cr2.cl).
 None of the investigators were blinded to the group allocation during the experiments.

-Critical temperatures were determined as the environmental temperature at which an individual was unable to achieve an upright position within 1 minute [14].
-Each individual was placed in a small chamber inside a thermo-regulated bath (WRC-P8, Daihan, Korea) at 30°C (CTMax) and 5ºC (CTMin) for 15 minutes, after which the bath temperature was increased (or decreased) at a rate of 0.8ºC per minute [18].
+Critical temperatures were determined as the environmental temperature at which an individual was unable to achieve an upright position within 1 minute (Ruiz-Aravena et al. 2014).
+Each individual was placed in a small chamber inside a thermo-regulated bath (WRC-P8, Daihan, Korea) at 30°C (CTMax) and 5ºC (CTMin) for 15 minutes, after which the bath temperature was increased (or decreased) at a rate of 0.8ºC per minute (Rezende et al. 2011).
 Every minute or at every change in 1ºC, the chamber was turned upside down and we observed if the animal was able to return to the upright position.
 When an animal was unable to achieve an upright position within 1 minute it was allowed to recover at ambient temperature (CTMin) or for 30 minutes in a box with ice packs (CTMax).
 Body mass (a proxy of body size) was obtained before each trial using a Shimadzu TX323L electronic balance.

 Preferred temperature (TPref) was determined simultaneously for five individuals in five open-top terraria (length x width x height: 85 x 12 x 30 cm).
 Each terrarium had a thermal gradient between 10ºC and 30ºC produced by an infrared lamp overhead (250 W) on one end, and ice packs on the other.
 The organic gardening soil was moisturized at the beginning of each trial to prevent the desiccation of the frogs.
 Five individuals were placed at the centre of each one of the terraria and 45 minutes later we registered TPref as the dorsal body temperature (Tb) using a UEi INF155 Scout1 infrared thermometer.
-Dorsal and cloacal Tb are highly associated (rP = 0.99) [see ,14 for details on the calibration procedure].
+Dorsal and cloacal Tb are highly associated (rP = 0.99) (see Ruiz-Aravena et al. 2014 for details).
 Body mass was obtained before each trial using a Shimadzu TX323L electronic balance.

 Standard metabolic rate, measured through oxygen consumption at 20°C and 30°C was measured continuously using an infrared O2 - CO2 analyzer (LI-COR LI6262, Lincoln, NV, USA).
 The analyzer was calibrated periodically against a precision gas mixture.
 Although there was almost no difference between calibrations, baseline measurements were performed before and after each recording.
 Flow rates of CO2 – free air was maintained at 100 ml min–1 ± 1% by a Sierra mass flow controller (Henderson, NV, USA).
 We used cylindrical metabolic chambers (60 ml), covered by metal paper.
 O2 consumption was recorded during 45 minutes per individual.
 Each record was automatically transformed by a macro program recorded in the ExpeData software (Sable Systems), to (1) transform the measure from % to mlO2 min–1, taking into account the flow rate and (2) to eliminate the first 5 min of recordings.
 For each individual, the metabolic sensitivity (Q10) was calculated as the ratio between metabolic rate measured at 30ºC and metabolic rate measured at 20ºC.